JX1DX1-glazer/JX1DX1-glazer/README.md

   <a href="https://en.pronouns.page/@gasa4">prns page</a>
 </p>

-hi im beren, cashier or any of the names in prnspage
+hi im sean, beren, cashier or any of the names in prnspage

 toxic asf beware